-An entree is the main dish served at a typical three-course meal in North America.
+An entree is the main dish served at a typical 3 or 5-course meal in North America.
 Diners eat it after an appetizer and before a dessert menu item.
 Most people regard it as the most vital part of the dinner.

 However, in France and other parts of the world, it's synonymous with an appetizer, an hors d'oeuvre, or a starter.
 Why is there a difference in meaning between the various cultures?
 Read on to learn the reasons and some historical facts.